 But does Couchsurfing really still exist?

 First of all, we’re now in the age of Airbnb.
-People know that instead of giving away their extra space for the chance of some cultural exchange, or meeting new people, or just to be nice to cash-strapped travelers – as is the philosophy behind Couchsurfing – they could sell it.
+People know that instead of giving away their extra space for the chance of some cultural exchange, or to meet new people, or just to be nice to cash-strapped travelers – as is the philosophy behind Couchsurfing – they could sell it.
 For cash.

 But that possibility isn’t new.

 Maybe what’s more relevant than the money is that we seem to be past the phase of the internet when the idea of connecting with strangers around the world, exchanging messages, learning something about them, and then actually meeting in person was something special.
 That’s not novel anymore.
 We’ve got Tinder and Bumble and Grindr and whatever else that I don’t know about.
 Plus creepy, unwanted messages on every platform.
 Many of our jobs even involve interacting with strangers online.
+(Yes, you reading this!
+Hello, stranger.)

 What I’m saying is that we’re jaded, and we’ve fully monetized the internet.
 So is something as quaint as finding someone who’s happy to let me sleep in their house for a couple of nights (in exchange for mere conversation) still possible?